Quantum circuit synthesis for the preparation of arbitrary and highly sparse mixed quantum states: Preparation of arbitrary mixed states

-Instead of applying the $U[\ket{\Psi}^{(n+m)}]$ gate directly, we propose a slightly more efficient scheme to obtain $\ket{\Psi}^{(n+m)}$ as follows.
-First, we prepared the state
+Instead of synthesizing a $U[\ket{\Psi}^{(n+m)}]$ gate directly, we propose a slightly more efficient scheme to obtain $\ket{\Psi}^{(n+m)}$ as follows.
+First, we prepare the state

-for the ancilla qubits by applying $U[\ket{p}^{(m)}]$ on $\ket{0}^{(m)}$.
+for the ancilla qubits by applying $U[\ket{P}^{(m)}]$ on $\ket{0}^{(m)}$.
 Next, with the ancilla qubits serving as the control nodes, we sequentially apply controlled-$U[\ket{\psi_i}]$ gates conditioned on the corresponding control node configurations as illustrated in \figref{fig:circuit for rho via cU}.
 Finally, simply ignoring the ancilla qubits, we obtain the state given in \eqref{eq:density matrix via state}.
-In comparison to the method via a mixture of pure states, the method via purification offers an additional bonus of providing a purified state, which could be useful in various occasions.
+In comparison to the method via a mixture of pure states, the method via purification offers an additional bonus of providing a purified state, which could be useful in various situations.

-As discussed previously, each $U[\ket{\psi_i}]$ gate can be implemented in the layout of \figref{fig:circuit for n-qubit state}.
+As reviewed in \appref{sec:uniformly control}, each $U[\ket{\psi_i}]$ gate can be implemented in a series of $k$-fold \emph{uniformly controlled rotations} $F^{k}[R_y]$ and $F^{k}[R_z]$ as depicted in \figref{fig:circuit for n-qubit state}.
 Consequently, each $m$-fold controlled-$U[\ket{\psi_i}]$ gate appearing in \figref{fig:circuit for rho via cU} can be implemented in the same way, except that the uniformly controlled configurations in \figref{fig:circuit for n-qubit state} are all enlarged to include the corresponding control node configuration of the $m$ ancilla qubits.
 Since controlled-gates conditioned on distinct control node configurations commute with one another, by rearranging the sequence of the controlled-$R_y$ and controlled-$R_z$ gates, the circuit in \figref{fig:circuit for rho via cU} collectively can be rendered into a layout similar to \figref{fig:circuit for n-qubit state} but with the uniformly controlled rotations $F^{k}[R_y]$ and $F^{k}[R_z]$ for $k=m,\dots,m+n-1$ instead of $k=0,\dots,n-1$.